How to write a Will whilst social distancing

 See the latest guidance from The Law Society on making or amending a Will.

-Did you know you can leave a legacy to charity in your Will?
+Did you know you can leave a gift in your Will to a charity ?

 Start your Will